top of page

 Want to know more?

-I highly recommend this brilliant podcast episode with Dr. Richard Schwartz, creator of IFS on the Huberman Lab.
-There are many more videos on YouTube to explore if you are interested in uncovering more of what IFS is about including interviews with Aubrey Marcus, Gabor Maté and Alanis Morisette to name but a few names touched by this work.
+I recommend this brilliant podcast episode with Dr. Richard Schwartz the creator of IFS.
+There are many videos on YouTube to explore if you are interested in uncovering more including demos with Gabor Maté and Alanis Morisette to name but a few.

 www.ifs-institute.com